Junction City and Fort Kearney Railroad

 Junction of the Kansas Pacific Railroad and the Junction City and Fort Kearney Railways near Junction City, Kansas.

 The Junction City and Fort Kearney Railroad, a subsidiary of the Kansas Pacific Railroad, was incorporated in Kansas on June 29, 1871.
 Construction started on its line at the Kansas Pacific mainline at Junction City and advanced north to Clay Center.
 It was completed on March 12, 1873.
-There, the Junction City and Fort Kearney Railroad connected with the Leavenworth, Kansas & Western Railroad.
+The Junction City and Fort Kearney Railroad connected with the Leavenworth, Kansas & Western Railroad.

 In 1878, the line was extended north to Concordia to connect with the Missouri Pacific Railroad and the Chicago, Burlington, and Quincy Railroads.